 Final examinations must be held according to the published examination schedule.
 A student should not make plans to leave the campus before his or her last scheduled final examination.
-Faculty members may not make changes in the time of final examinations without prior approval of the Dean of the College.
-A student is not normally permitted to make up missed final examinations, except with an excused absence (e.g., due to illness) approved by the Office of Student Development or the Associate Dean of the College.
+Faculty members may not make changes in the time of final examination for a course without prior approval of the Dean of the College, although in situations of urgent need a faculty member may permit an individual student to take an exam at an alternate time.
+A student is not normally permitted to make up missed final examinations, except with a documented illness submitted to the Office of Student Development and approved by the Associate Dean of the College.